Wairimu-3/Royal-awwards2/README.md

 - A user can search for projects.

-+ View projects overall score.
++ A user can view projects overall score.

 - A user can view their profile page.